JcoProjectTeam/JcoFrameworkCode/README.md

 | jcoql-ds-client | jco.ql.db.ds.client.Client | To launch the JCo-DS Client (needs the JCo-DS Server active to run properly) |

-## JCoQL-Engine Settings
+## JCo-Engine Settings
 In the folder [./jcoql-engine/config/settings.properties](./jcoql-engine/config/settings.properties) is possible to set advanced parameters for _JCo-Engine_ and _JCo-DS_:
 | Parameter | Description | Default value |
 | --------- | ----------- | ------ |
 | _nProcessors_ | Number of processors to use in the hosting machine | _4_ |